jakeswenson/BitBetter/README.md

 ./build.sh
 ```

 This will create a new self-signed certificate in the `.keys` directory one does not already exist and then create a modified version of the official `bitwarden/api` called `bitbetter/api` and a modified version of the `bitwarden/identity` called `bitbetter/identity`.
-You may **now simply edit your bitwarden docker-compose.yml to utilize the modified image**.
+You may now simply create the file `/path/to/bwdata/docker/docker-compose.override.yml` with the following content to utilize the modified images.

-Edit your  `/path/to/bwdata/docker/docker-compose.yml`.

-> Replace `image: bitwarden/api:x.xx.x`<br>with `image: bitbetter/api`

-> Replace `image: bitwarden/identity:x.xx.x`<br>with `image: bitbetter/identity`

-Alternatively you can add `/path/to/bwdata/docker/docker-compose.override.yml` with the following content.
-This change will not be overwritten when updating BitWarden.
-Please note that you still need to comment out the `dockerComposePull` in `run.sh` after updating (see below).

 ```yaml
 version: '3'